College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 3. DIRECTV STREAM

-Formerly known as AT&T TV, DIRECTV STREAM is another option to watch college football games without a satellite TV provider.
+Formerly known as AT&T TV, DIRECTV STREAM is another way to watch college football games without a satellite TV provider.

-Unfortunately, it’s easy to spend even more since the higher-end channel packages cost up to $154.99 per month.
+Unfortunately, spending even more is easy since the higher-end channel packages cost up to $164.99 per month.

 As a part of the “Choice” package, you get: